jairelton/spring-auth-api-example/README.md

 - GET /users/:userId
 - POST /login

-Some endpoints require authorization, use the "Authorization" http header to pass the JWT token returned by the /login endpoint.
+Some endpoints require authorization, use the "Authorization" http header to send the JWT token returned by the /login endpoint.

 See the detailed documentation on https://app.swaggerhub.com/api/jairelton/spring-auth-api-example/1.0.0